netscaler/netscaler-k8s-ingress-controller/docs/configure/cpx-metal-lb.md

 ## MetalLB configuration for Layer 2

 Once MetalLB is installed, you should configure the MetalLB for layer 2 mode.
 MetalLB takes a range of IP addresses to be allocated to the type LoadBalancer services as external IP.
-In this deployment, a Citrix ADC CPX service acts as a front-end for all other applications.
+In this deployment, a Netscaler CPX service acts as a front-end for all other applications.
 Hence, a single IP address is sufficient.

 Create a ConfigMap for MetalLB using the following command where [metallb-config.yaml](./metal-lb-manifests/metallb-config.yaml) is the YAML file with the MetalLB configuration.